kieran-ohara/blog/src/_drafts/farewell-boxen.md

 layout: post
 title:  "Farewell Boxen <3"
 date:   2017-02-10 18:29:52 +0000
-categories: automation developer-tools shell
+categories: tools
 ---
 ## Meet Boxen.

-Incase you&rsquo;re unacquainted, [Boxen][boxen upstream] is an open source project that can setup your macOS machine(s): it automatically installs apps, developer tools and just about [anything else you might need][boxen minecraft].
+In case you&rsquo;re unacquainted, [Boxen][boxen upstream] is an open source project that can setup your macOS machine(s): it automatically installs apps, developer tools and just about [anything else you might need][boxen minecraft].
 Unlike [third-party backup services][backblaze], Boxen does this by reading [manifest files][puppet manifest files] you provide&mdash;thus affording you all the advantages of [Infrastructure as Code][ioc wiki]:

 * You have full control over what gets installed, and *where*.
 This is unlike backup services I&rsquo;ve played with, which appear to just back up and restore *everything* on your hard drive.
 * Configuration files (such as your `.vimrc`) can be committed to source control.
 This allows you to experiment with different setups, `$ git checkout` if it goes all wrong, and ultimately `$ git commit` to new and *exciting* ways of working.